emberjs/ember-inspector/README.md

 ## Building and Testing:

-Run `yarn install && yarn global add ember-cli to install the required modules.
+Run `pnpm install && pnpm add -g ember-cli` to install the required modules.

-- `yarn build` to build the files in the `dist` directory
+- `pnpm build` to build the files in the `dist` directory
-- `yarn watch` To watch the files and re-build in `dist` when anything changes (useful during development).
+- `pnpm watch` To watch the files and re-build in `dist` when anything changes (useful during development).
-- `yarn test` To run the tests in the terminal
+- `pnpm test` To run the tests in the terminal
-- `yarn start` To start the test server at `localhost:4200/testing/tests`
+- `pnpm start` To start the test server at `localhost:4200/testing/tests`

 ## Deploy new version: